Multiverse-io/nextjs-cache-issue-repro/README.md

-* Docs suggest that `cache: 'force-cache'` is the default for `fetch` (see [here](https://github.com/vercel/next.js/blob/e9862a80f8102070dfc0c1226e11f0e97a90bf0a/docs/02-app/02-api-reference/04-functions/fetch.mdx#L16)), but section 3 above shows that `fetch` can behave differently when this option is set.
+* Docs suggest that `cache: 'force-cache'` is the default for `fetch` (see [here](https://github.com/vercel/next.js/blob/e9862a80f8102070dfc0c1226e11f0e97a90bf0a/docs/02-app/02-api-reference/04-functions/fetch.mdx#L16)), but section 3 in the repro instructions below shows that `fetch` can behave differently when this option is set.
 * If a page accesses cookies during SSR, it seems counterintuitive that this should turn off caching for any `fetch` calls that its rendering code makes to any external APIs.